microsoft/vstest-docs/RFCs/0014-Telemetry-Design.md

 * In Vstest.console:
 We have to collect Total Discovery Time taken, Total Tests Run in case of parallel scenarios.

-#### Aggregating data points in Test Host and Data Collector process
+#### Aggregating data points in Test Host process
-We will create a Dictonary which will contain dictionary as <string,string> key pair and we will collect all the data points in this dictionary.
+We will create a Dictonary which will contain dictionary as <string,object> key pair and we will collect all the data points in this dictionary.

     /// <summary>
-    /// This Interface Provides API's to Collect Metrics in TestHost and DataCollector Processes.
+    /// This Interface Provides API's to Collect Metrics.
     /// </summary>
-    public interface IMetricsCollector
+    public interface IMetricsCollection
     {
         /// <summary>
         /// Add Metric in the Metrics Cache
         /// </summary>
-        /// <param name="message">Metirc Message</param>
+        /// <param name="metric">Metric Message</param>
         /// <param name="value">Value associated with Metric</param>
-        void AddMetric(string message, string value);
+        void Add(string metric, object value);

         /// <summary>
         /// Get Metrics
         /// </summary>
-        /// <returns>Returns Metrics</returns>
-        IDictionary<string, string> GetMetrics();

-        /// <summary>
-        /// Flush the Metrics
+        /// <value>Returns the Telemetry Data Points</value>
-        /// </summary>
-        void FlushMetrics();
+        IDictionary<string, object> Metrics { get; }
     }

-This class will be part of TestPlatform.Common and will have access in TestHost and DataCollector processes.

 #### Sending Metrics from TestHost process to vstest.console process
 Currently, At the end of Discovery Complete, we are sending ** TestDiscovery.Complete ** message event along with DiscoveryCompletePayload, so we will add our collected Metrics along with DiscoveryCompletePayload.
 Similar will be done at end of ** TestExecution.Complete ** event where we will add the Metrics in TestExecutionCompletePayload.
 This helps us in sending whole metrics in one go and helps us to decrease performance overhead of sending messages from test host process to vstest.console process.